remy/next-http/README.md

 - `H` Hostname is required
 - `I` Filename or bank must be specified (command is missing the `-b` or `-f` argument)
 - `J` Could not open file for writing
+- `K` Could not read the http content length header correctly
+- `L` Out of memory to buffer file download: try with `-r` to disable rolling banks

 ## Testing